Holographic nature of critical quantum states of proteins

-Then the eigenenergies $\varepsilon_n$ and normalized eigenvectors $\varphi_i^n$ are solutions of the eigenproblem
+Then the eigenenergies \(\varepsilon_n\) and normalized eigenvectors \(\varphi_i^n\) are solutions of the eigenproblem

-The method requires the atomic coordinates of proteins as an input for computing the overlap and Hamiltonian matrices, which can be obtained, for example, from the Protein Data Bank (PDB)\cite{10.1093/nar/28.1.235}.
-For the numerical calculations, we used the "Yet Another Extended Hückel Molecular Orbital Package" (YAeHMOP)\cite{yaehmop}.
+The method requires the atomic coordinates of proteins as an input for computing the overlap and Hamiltonian matrices, which can be obtained, for example, from the Protein Data Bank (PDB)\cite{10.1093/nar/28.1.235}. {Numerical calculations were performed using the "Yet Another Extended Hückel Molecular Orbital Package" (YAeHMOP)\cite{yaehmop}.}

 Energy level statistics is one of the key methods to characterize the Anderson transition.
 In the study of protein level statistics, analyzing the level spacing ratio has distinct advantages over the traditional spacing distribution approach.
-The level spacing ratio, defined as $ r_i =\min\{ s_{i+1}/s_i, s_{i}/s_{i+1}\} $, where \( s_i = \varepsilon_{i+1} - \varepsilon_i \) represents the spacing between consecutive energy levels \( \varepsilon_i \) and \( \varepsilon_{i+1} \), provides a more robust and scale-invariant measure of level correlations.
+The level spacing ratio, defined as

+where \(s_i = \varepsilon_{i+1} - \varepsilon_i\) represents the spacing between consecutive energy levels, provides a more robust and scale-invariant measure of level correlations.
 This method reduces the influence of local density variations and makes it easier to identify universal statistical properties.
-We introduce the integrated level spacing ratio statistics (ILSRS) as the probability that $r_i<r$ or $I(r)=\text{Prob}\{ r_i< r\}$.
-In the insulating phase, the energy levels are randomly distributed following Poisson statistics, and the ILSRS takes the simple form\cite{atas2013distribution}
+We introduce the integrated level spacing ratio statistics (ILSRS) as the probability that \(r_i<r\) or \(I(r)=\text{Prob}\{ r_i< r\}\). {In the insulating phase, the energy levels are randomly distributed and follow Poisson statistics.
+In this case, the ILSRS takes the simple form\cite{atas2013distribution}}

-The system can be characterized in the metallic phase by random matrix Hamiltonians, whose level spacings follow the Gaussian Orthogonal Ensemble (GOE) predictions well approximated by the Wigner surmise.
-The ILSRS can be well approximated\cite{atas2013distribution} by
+{In the metallic phase, the system can be characterized by random matrix Hamiltonians, whose level spacings follow the Gaussian Orthogonal Ensemble (GOE) predictions, which are well approximated by the Wigner surmise.} The ILSRS can be well approximated\cite{atas2013distribution} by

-In the case of the critical point of the Anderson MIT, there is no such a closed-form expression for the ILDS.
+In the case of the critical point of the Anderson MIT, there is no closed-form expression for the ILSRS.
 Therefore, we generated a 3D Anderson Hamiltonian\cite{shklovskii1993statistics}